LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 }
 ```

 **After executing transaction version 1.0 request, if there is next page of records available, the response will have the "nextPage" value.
 Copy and paste it into the request payload as shown above.
-Executing this new request will return records from next page.
+Executing this new request will return next set of records.

 **Response Example**